 - Creation Support – Without Walls uses the term ‘creation support’ to describe funds that we provide to artists to help them create new work.

 - Creative Case for Diversity The Creative Case for Diversity is the framework that Arts Council England uses for approaching questions of diversity.
 The Creative Case for Diversity is a way of exploring how arts and cultural organisations and artists can enrich the work they do by embracing a wide range of influences and practices.
-You can find out more about the Creative Case for Diversity here.
+More about the Creative Case for Diversity.